 Jarvis (2004) also studied presidential campaign speeches using similar dictionaries and analyses and found that party affiliation accounted for 1% of the variance in the use of words present in the dictionary.
 Ohl, Pfister, Nader, and Griffin (2013) explored campaign advertisements using Lakoff’s (2002) moral theory of political orientation.
-Lakoff theorized that conservatives embody a Strict Father metaphor while liberals embody a Nuturant Parent metaphor.
+Lakoff theorized that conservatives embody a Strict Father metaphor while liberals embody a Nurturant Parent metaphor.
 Ohl et al. hand-coded political advertisements for these two types of metaphors.
-An example of the Strict Father metaphor was terrorists are on the rise, and an example of the Nuturant Parent metaphor was we are all in this together.
-They found that Republicans used more Strict Father metaphors and more overall moral language (albeit the difference was rather small), but no differences emerged in the Nuturant Parent metaphors.
+An example of the Strict Father metaphor was terrorists are on the rise, and an example of the Nurturant Parent metaphor was we are all in this together.
+They found that Republicans used more Strict Father metaphors and more overall moral language (albeit the difference was rather small), but no differences emerged in the Nurturant Parent metaphors.

-Beyond language constructs, political language can also be studied by examining the structure of language itself.
+In addition to the use of words themselves, how words are used can also be informative.
 Doerfel and Connaughton (2009) explored political language through semantic network analysis.
 Semantic network analysis creates a matrix of semantic space based on how words co-occur in a text, which highlights the themes and relationships in discourse.
 Doerfel and Connaughton applied this analysis to presidential debates and found that candidates whose speech was more centrally located in the semantic network were more likely to win the election.
 Weinberg (2010) used word score methods to analyze U.S. governors’ speeches.
 Word score methods examine an underlying language dimension based on word frequencies in reference texts, and in Weinberg’s study, a word score of 0 indicated more Republican speech while a word score of 100 indicated more Democratic speech.
 Weinberg found an average difference of 6.7 points between Democratic and Republican governors.
 Furthermore, of the thirty speeches identified as the most partisan, only four would have been classified as the wrong party.
 Thus, word score measures can be used to predict political party through naturally occurring linguistic differences exhibited by these parties.

 Yu, Kaufmann, and Diermeier (2008) used a text classification method, wherein a model was trained on reference texts and then applied to new texts to determine if the model could correctly classify the party affiliation of the speaker.
 Yu and colleagues trained a model on speeches from the 2005 House of Representatives then applied the model to the speeches to the 2005 Senate.
 The model was able to correctly classify the party affiliation of 50-88% of the Senate speeches.
-Although the party differences found in these four studies of language constructs were small, studies using these other methods have done better.
+Although the party differences found in these many of these studies (Hart & Lind, 2014; Hart et al., 2012; Jarvis, 2004; Ohl et al., 2013) of word use were small, studies using these other methods (Doerfel & Connaughton, 2009; Weinberg, 2010, Yu et al., 2008)have done better.
 Therefore, perhaps understanding political language is a matter of identifying the best methods and constructs that are most pertinent to the political process.

 Language